 The Problem: A heavy truck manufacturer sometimes had components damaged during frame positioning.
-The damage could go undetected until after additional parts had been added, creating high rework costs.
-Trailing lines and hoses were a trip hazard.
+Because the damage could go undetected until after additional parts had been added, they had high rework costs.
+Trailing lines and hoses were a trip hazard for their operators.

 The RedViking Solution: Battery-free rail-guided AGVs with operator-controlled lifts to position and transport the heavy truck frames for assembly.
-Remote controlled AGVs give operators greater control over part positioning to prevent damage to components.
+Remote controlled AGVs give operators greater control over part positioning to prevent damage to components, and the trailing trip hazards are gone.

 Here was our customer’s original process: